-A lovably eccentric eatery high up on Bledlow Ridge, the Napier has been a fixture of the Chiltern scene since the 1970s – finally picking up its first Michelin star in 2012.
+A lovably wacky eatery high up on Bledlow Ridge, the Napier has been a fixture of the Chiltern scene since the 1970s – finally picking up its first Michelin star in 2012.
 Whether you’re here for a dreamy repast under the pergolas or snug by the fire surrounded by surreal sculptures and crazy curios, a pleasurable time is guaranteed.
-The menu follows the seasons, with the kitchen taking a lively, contemporary approach to whatever comes its way: a rich haul of locally bagged game might yield grouse, partridge or woodcock, while Cornish fish could bring halibut with cauliflower risotto, wasabi arancini and red kale.
-Desserts such as sticky toffee pudding with banana mille-feuille are a treat, ripe cheeses whiff invitingly, and the seriously considered wine list is a real cracker.
-Sadly, ‘offhand’, lackadaisical service can dampen spirits – especially during jam-packed Sunday lunches.
+The menu follows the seasons, with the kitchen taking a lively, contemporary approach to whatever comes its way: a rich haul of locally bagged game might yield grouse, partridge or woodcock, while Cornish fish could bring roast hake with langoustine, squid, wet garlic and parmesan gnocchi.
+Like everything else here, desserts such as gooseberry soufflé or chocolate, peanut and caramel terrine are “always a treat”; ripe cheeses whiff invitingly, and the seriously considered wine list is a real cracker.
+Service seems to have sharpened up of late – especially when it comes to jam-packed Sunday lunches.